Last updated : 15th November 2015

 While transporting they spy across town, Bodie's jacket appears to change.
 However I don't think this is the case and he's actually wearing his infamous grey one throughout - the lighting conditions on certain camera angles merely make it appear to be a dark colour in certain shots.

 A debatable one: despite the Bulgarian involvement in the story, Paul and Michael frequently converse in Russian (eg "Spasiba" - "Thank you"), though there is a suggestion that Batak has KGB connections.
+This confusion possibly came about between different draft versions of the script when explicit references to Bulgaria were temporarily changed for "East Europe".
 (Thanks to Annie Routley).

 In the scene where Michael is driven away from the college in a taxi (with Doyle tailing), the footage "jumps" ever so slightly, indicating that a few frames of the film were cut out at some stage, perhaps because they were damaged.
-This problem also afflicts Network's BluRay (and future DVD) release, so the problem must lie with the original film negative.
+This problem also afflicts Network's BluRay and DVD release, so the problem must lie with the original film negative.